WHAT IS electro-stimulation?

 - Electro-Stimulation results are more rapid & longer lasting.

 - Electro-Stimulation is readily controlled, standardised and objectively measured.

-- Electro-Stimulation allows stronger, more continuous stimulation than Dry Needling and produces less tissue damage.
+- Electro-Stimulation allows stronger, more continuous stimulation than Dry Needling or Acupuncture and produces less tissue damage.

 role of frequency